sausheong/ruby-gpio/README.md

   yellow.as :in
   led.as :out

-  # watch GPIO23 and turn the led on when it is pulled high
+  # watch GPIO23 and turn the led on when it is set to high
   # use async to watch the pin asynchronously
   blue.async.watch_for(1) do
     led.on
   end
-  # watch GPIO23 and turn the led off when it is pulled high
+  # watch GPIO27 and turn the led off when it is set to high
   yellow.async.watch_for(1) do
     led.off
   end